July 08, 2021 8 min read

-The bench press is one of the most important exercises in powerlifting, bodybuilding, and weight lifting in general.
-Unfortunately, though, there aren't many bench press variations out there.
+The bench press is one of the most important exercises in powerlifting, bodybuilding, and weight lifting in general, and there are many bench press variations out there.

-If you're a lifter who's trying to up their maximum bench press load, then consider the pin press your new best friend.
-It'll pinpoint your weaknesses in the bench press so you can target those spots and improve your lifting.Here's everything you need to know about the pin press!
+If you're a lifter who's trying to increase your maximum bench press load, then consider the pin press your new best friend.

 This added emphasis improves your overall strength and power in the bench press.